• Skip to primary navigation

 How to Marinate Pork Chops

-• Marinate – Next, grab a resealable zip lock bag or and place the pork chops in it.
-Pour the marinade you prepared into it.
+2. Place pork chops into a resealable zip top bag.
+Pour the marinade into the bag.
 Squeeze as much air out of bag as possible and seal.
 Marinate for at least 2 hours or overnight.

 Pork chops in marinade